rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 ## General

-The Rust Bitcoin project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, documentation, testing and patches.
+The Rust Dash Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, documentation, testing and patches.